BEXIS2/Documents/Manuals/BAM/Manual.md

 ### 5.2 Link user email to party email

-To activate the linkage between between user email and a party email set *usePersonEmailAttributeName* true and define the party party attribute.
+To activate the linkage between between user email and a party email set in the global *Web.config* *usePersonEmailAttributeName* true and define the party party attribute.
 If one of the email addresses is changed the other is changed as well.
 ```
 <add key="usePersonEmailAttributeName" value ="true"/>
 <add key="PersonEmailAttributeName" value ="Email"/>